 I am a historian of the twentieth-century United States, with broad interests in the state and social policy, politics, women and gender, social movements, the military and militarization.
 I am the author of From Welfare to Workfare: The Unintended Consequences of Liberal Reform, 1945-1964 (University of North Carolina, 2005) and The Rise of the Military Welfare State (Harvard University Press, 2015).
-I have published articles and opinion pieces in the Journal of Policy History, International Labor and Working Class History, the Journal of Women’s History, Social Politics, Jacobin, the New York Times, and the Los Angeles Times, among others.
+I have published articles and opinion pieces in the Journal of Policy History, International Labor and Working Class History, the Journal of Women’s History, Social Politics, Jacobin, War on the Rocks, the New York Times, and the Los Angeles Times, among others.
 I have been a scholar at the Woodrow Wilson Center and held the Harold K. Johnson Chair in Military History at the US Army War College.
 I am currently working on a project about private, grassroots participation in US foreign policy in the second half of the twentieth century.

 - Gender and the U.S. Military